-Why make a Will?
+Why Make A Will?

-A Will is the instrument by which money, real estate, and personal property are distributed after your death.
+A Will is the instrument, by which money, real estate, and personal property are distributed after your death.
 Common Law, the system upon which some countries base their laws, allows each of us to say freely to whom our possessions are given when we no longer need them.

-In the UK for instance, a limited amount (presently £325,000) is allowed to pass from husband to wife, anything over that is divided between the spouse and the children and put into trust, in other words, the capital is not available.
+A limited amount (presently £325,000) is allowed to pass from husband to wife, anything over that is divided between the spouse and the children and put into trust, in other words, the capital is not available.
 Similar rules apply in Hong Kong and Australia, inter alia.

 Before you instruct your professional Will writer, take time to think who you want to put in charge of administering your Will, who should be responsible for your children and what happens if your main beneficiaries die with you.